 Apple tablet deals

-Apple’s iPad remains a solid, popular tablet that’s suitable for just about anyone.
-Normally $479, the 256GB model with Wi-Fi is on sale right now at Walmart for just $399, one of its best prices to date.
-The smaller, 64GB model is also available at Target and Best Buy for $279 instead of $329, a modest $50 discount.
+Apple’s standard iPad remains a solid, popular tablet that’s suitable for just about anyone.
+Normally $479, the 256GB model with Wi-Fi is on sale right now at Walmart and Best Buy for just $399, one of its best prices to date.
+The smaller 64GB model with Wi-Fi is also available at Best Buy for $249.99 instead of the usual $329.99.

 In many ways, the iPad Pro is the scaled-up version of the most recent iPad Air.
 The 12.9-inch Pro features Apple’s M1 chip, the same all-aluminum form factor, and the option for 5G connectivity.
 The 12-inch iPad Pro includes a larger Mini LED display, though, along with a superior camera array, support for Face ID, and a variable refresh rate.